UtkarshArjariya/QuizzBlock/SETUP.md

-# Kwizi Web3 Setup Guide
+# QuizBlock Web3 Setup Guide

 This application has been converted from a traditional Web2 authentication system to a Web3 application using MetaMask and Avalanche blockchain.